 System WI Update: wait for DEH to update on customer additional details/ event for the journey

-Dispatch: User to update the Courier Tracking details
+Dispatch:This will be system Workstep where AWB generation will be done post receiving file from Prime and CBS Which system, this should be automated

-Error Handling: Error handling for call failure
+Hold_Courier Update: System WS where the WI will wait for delivery update from courier vendor.

-Signature upload Maker: Scans the signature to be uploaded in for the account
+Error Handling: Error handling for call failure is this pertaining to card creation failures< This queue will only be handling the integration failures within ibps.
+Card crration is not being triggered in ibps workflow

-Signature Upload Checker: verifies the signature uploaded by Maker
+Signature upload Maker: Scans the signature to be uploaded for the account

-Signature Upload: Uploads the signature to the account
+Signature Upload Checker: verifies the signature uploaded by Maker and uploads it in finacle

 System Archive: Archival of CIF documents

 Reject: finally rejected case